pescemagro/blackboxai-1746881630153/chat-wetransfer-app/README.md

 ## Notes

-- This app is designed for local network usage.
-- Make sure devices are connected to the same Wi-Fi network for chat to work.
+- The app uses WebRTC for peer-to-peer communication with signaling via the server.
+- STUN servers are used for NAT traversal; TURN servers can be added if needed.
 - The app uses Web Crypto API, so use modern browsers that support it.
 - Proof of work mining may cause slight delays when sending messages.
+- For Android packaging, wrap the frontend in a WebView and use Gradle to build the APK.

 ## License